web-ridge/gqlgen-sqlboiler/README.md

 DONE: Fetch sqlboiler preloads from graphql context
 DONE: Support for foreign keys named differently than their corresponding model
 DONE: New plugin which generates CRUD resolvers based on mutations in graphql scheme
+DONE: Support one-to-one relationships inside input types
 TODO: Generate code which implements the generated where and search filters
 TODO: Batch create/update/delete generation in resolvers
-TODO: Crud of adding/removing relationships from many-to-many
-TODO: Support CRUD of relationships inside input types
 TODO: Support gqlgen multiple .graphql files
 TODO: Edges/connections
+TODO: Crud of adding/removing relationships from many-to-many on edges
+TODO: Support more relationships inside input types
 TODO: Do a three-way-diff merge for changes and let user choose parts of code which should not take over generated code

 ## Case